-Our vineyards face the sun at different altitudes and in different soil, as we believe that from biodiversity, we can obtain the best maturing of perfume and body.
-The uniqueness of our wine comes precisely from making use of the “terroir”, the wine value which is fundamental in bringing out the typical characteristics of each terrain, its story and the natural factors which are involved.
+Our vineyards face the sun at different altitudes and in different soil, as we believe that from diversity, we can obtain the best maturing of perfume and body.
+The quality of our wine comes precisely from making use of the “terroir”, the wine value which is fundamental in bringing out the typical characteristics of each terrain, its story and the natural factors which are involved.
 Our greatest desire is that all our clients, trying the “Corte Merci” wine, will recognize its provenance and its taste.
 We have conceived a simple wine, but complete in its composition, in order that you may have a pleasurable, sensual experience which you will remember.

 Monte Masua e Jago di Negrar